HimanshuVidyarthi/Optimizing-Agricultural-Production/README.md

 ## Project Overview

-This project focuses on optimizing agricultural production through data-driven analysis and machine learning techniques.
-By examining various factors that influence crop yield, the project aims to create predictive models that help farmers and agricultural stakeholders make informed decisions to enhance productivity and resource management.
+This project focuses on optimizing agricultural production by using clustering and classification techniques to analyze factors that influence crop yield and farming efficiency.
+Specifically, the project uses K-Means Clustering to segment different types of agricultural data and Logistic Regression to predict key outcomes, supporting data-driven decision-making for better agricultural productivity.

 ## Problem Statement

-The goal of this project is to **predict crop yield** and suggest optimized farming practices based on features such as:
+The goal of this project is to **analyze and predict agricultural outcomes** using data-driven techniques.
+Key features considered in this project include:

 - **Soil Type and Quality**
 - **Weather Conditions**